neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 - [ ] copy the ssh key of the repository

-in the terminal, outside any other repository:
+in the terminal, outside of any other repository:

 - [ ] `git clone <ssh link>` - a new folder gets created containing the cloned repository.
 - [ ] point out that a new folder gets created when cloning a repository, and that you should not cloning a repository while being in another repository.
+- [ ] when using this command the local repository will be named exactly like the remote repository

 ### SSH configuration